tom-jk/krita-quick-export/README.md

 #### Features:
 - export as png or jpeg
 - choose output file name
-- adjust all normal export settings
+- adjust all export settings, including scale
 - choose to keep or forget export settings for each image

 #### Missing/To-Do:
 - can't currently export as any type other than png and jpeg
 - can't export the image to a different directory than that of the source image
-- can't resize exported image
 - can't automatically export a chain of dependent images (eg. when exporting a texture atlas, first update file layers)
 - can't group images together in list or enforce a specific custom sort order